 ICT includes a wide range of components under digital and computer technologies to facilitate all these agricultural benefits.
 These include robotics, sensors and actuators, drones, GPS, etc. The latest addition to this list is a 5G network.

 Although mobile networks are already implementing many of these ICT technologies to offer the mentioned agricultural benefits, 5G will enhance the impact by manifolds due to low latency, high bandwidth, and support for many simultaneously communicating sensors.

 Here are a few ways in which 5G will define the future of agriculture.

-As already mentioned, 5G is crucial to bring out the holistic benefits of smart-farming.
-CropIn’s existing technology platform already aids in increasing productivity and ensuring the proper utilisation of resources via precision agriculture.
+As already mentioned, 5G is crucial to bring out the holistic benefits of smart farming.
+Cropin’s existing technology platform already aids in increasing productivity and ensuring the proper utilization of resources via precision agriculture.

 The proper implementation of precision agriculture involves AI-implemented farm machinery.
 With SmartRisk, farmers get quick updates on various environmental risks and diseases plaguing crops via AI-incorporated mobile applications.

 At the same time, continuous monitoring of farms using AI-enhanced machinery can help farmers identify risks from the very beginning.